Home / ORPAS Application Guide / ORPAS – McMaster University

 You must apply through ORPAS and are subject to their processes and timelines.

 The admission process undergoes annual review and is subject to change.
 Each program reserves the right to change their admission and registration requirements at any time without notice.
-We will make every effort to inform you of any changes in a timely manner.
+Any changes will be posted on the program’s website.

 You will be charged a $100 university fee for each program you apply to at the School of Rehabilitation Science, to a maximum of $200.

-Additional fees apply if you are invited to interview.
+Additional fees apply if you are invited to an interview.

 Advanced Standing and Transfer